Zack Hill by John Deering and John Newcombe for March 27, 2014

 1. Clipboard 1

-Rista about 10 years ago
+Rista over 10 years ago

 Party lines were fun sometimes.
 Random nosy neighbors used to listen in to conversations on ours.
 If you wanted to know which neighbor you just deliberately set it up between you and a friend and made up a really juicy piece of nonsense gossip.
 You told this gossip to the friend on the phone then sat back and waited to see who repeated it.
 Or better yet, you’d fabricate ‘half’ a really really good story, leave off the name then stop just before the punch line or name reveal and say “Oh I think someone might be listening in, hear that?
 Come over and I’ll tell you the rest in person” then both hang up.
 Guaranteed to drive the rude eaves dropper totally insane.